ln-komandur/ESP32/i2c_daisy_chain/README.md

 	1. At LCD Address = __0x27__ _// The same as 0x4E>>1_
 	2. Writes a standard text on the first line
  	3. Writes the key strokes pressed on the second line

+## The 3 devices in this project
+1. A string of LED lights is connected to a PCF8574 IO Expander.
+The code that runs this device
+	1. runs an independent task which does not take any interrupts or uses any queues
+ 	1. to blink the LEDs at a certain frequency, the independent task does not use delay, wait or sleep.
+It instead compares the timestamp from the last blink to change the (new) byte to be written on to the LED.
+1. A 1602 LCD (16 characters on 2 rows) which has an inbuilt PCF8574 IO Expander.
+The code that runs this device runs 2 tasks and 1 queue (which it shares with the keypad)
+	1. An independent task that counts from 0 to 255 and displays it on the 1st row of the LCD.
+It uses `vTaskDelay()` to increment the counter
+ 	1. Another task that picks a key input on the keypad from a common queue and displays it on the 2nd row of the LCD.
+1. A passive (has no power of its own) membrane keypad that uses the interrupt pin on the PCF8574 IO Expander.
+The code that runs this device
+	1. Uses 2 queues
+ 		1. One interrupt queue to detect and record interrupts (triggered by key presses)
+     		1. One task to monitor the interrupt queue
+     		1. Functions to detect the key pressed after the interrupt.
+They use masking bytes to detect the row and columns pressed
+		1. One key queue into which the detected key press is put in, which it shares with the LCD

 ### References and courtesy credits
 1. [ESP32-DevKitC V4 Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/get-started-devkitc.html)